 Negishi cross-coupling reactions have been widely used to form C-C bonds since the 1970s and are often perceived as the result of two metals (i.e zinc and palladium/nickel) working in synergy.
 But like all relationships, there is more under the surface than what we first expected.
 PhD student Craig Day and Dr. Rosie Somerville from the Martin group at ICIQ have delved into the Negishi cross-coupling of aryl esters using nickel catalysis to understand how this reaction works at the molecular level and how to improve it.
 The results have been published in Nature Catalysis.

 Compared to palladium, nickel has the advantage of being readily available transition metal, with unique chemical properties that allow for the activation of challenging bonds otherwise inaccessible by palladium cross-coupling endeavours.
-These characteristics make it attractive for the development of synthetic applications, and over the last decades, it has proven to be a rapid and reliable way to rapidly and reliably build up molecular complexity from simple and available precursors.
+These characteristics make it attractive for the development of synthetic applications, and over the last decades, it has proven to be a rapid and reliable way to build up molecular complexity from simple and available precursors.
 To the researchers this Nature Catalysis paper provides a rationalisation of how and why nickel-catalysed cross-coupling reactions work at a level that wasn’t attempted before.
 “Our work provides an unprecedented look at the speciation of Ni catalysts in Negishi cross-coupling reactions, and have unraveled a counterintuitive dichotomy exerted by Zn(II) salts in catalytic activity.
 Given the important role exerted by Zn in a myriad of Ni-catalysed reactions, one might expect that these transformations obey similar principles to those described in our study, thus offering new vistas for designing new catalytic systems or outperform existing ones” explains Prof. Ruben Martin, ICIQ group leader and ICREA professor.